 - 1. Check with the Research Report Editor to determine the price of the Research Report. - 2.
 Check previous cost and sales to determine the price of the Proceedings. - 3.
 Check with Local Arrangements Committee about use of light pointers, to see if there are any changes in the budget and to determine the banquet price. - 4.
-Check with the President and Secretary-Treasurer to establish registration fees. - 5.
+Check with the President and Secretary-Treasurer on registration fees established by the Executive Committee at the summer board meeting. - 5.
 Check supply of policy envelopes. - 6.
 Order name badges, banquet and Research Report tickets, and registration forms.